 Stability for my family, and balancing the long term savings needs and goals with the requirement that we still enjoy life in the here and now.

 Being as knowledgeable about as many things as I possibly can be, so that when a client or a peer looks to me for an idea, I have a solid foundation from which to dive in and go chase down the solution that nobody else would think to find.

-Family is always number one - my wife Jess, and our children, William and Whitney, are my world.
-We all enjoy living a healthy lifestyle through fitness, outdoor recreational activities like hiking, camping, and skiing, and finally, pairing new recipes with our favorite wine.
+Spending time with my wife Jess and our children, William and Whitney.
+We enjoy living a healthy lifestyle through fitness, sports, and outdoor recreational activities like hiking, skiing, and camping.
+I love to cook and try new recipes.